Worldseer/test_models/README.md

 ## Training model
 - Training the model with default parameters:
 You can train the model directly with the default parameters by running `python train_axialgo.py`.
 Line 65 in the train_axialgo.py file will print the loss values to test if the model is working properly.
 We recommend commenting out this line if everything works
-- Training models with custom parameters:
+- Training models with custom parameters,
 Please use:
 ```
 python train.py --data-root ./data_2016 --epochs 100 --batch-size 16 --epochs 30 --emb-dim 16 --winding-size 40